Welcome from Birmingham, AL

-On February 6, 2016, the Birmingham Chapter of Magnificat celebrated its 20th Anniversary at Our Lady of the Valley Social Hall in Birmingham with our spiritual advisor, Bishop Emeritus David E. Foley, as our speaker.
+On February 6, 2016, the Birmingham Chapter of Magnificat celebrated its 20th Anniversary at Our Lady of the Valley Social Hall in Birmingham with our Spiritual Advisor, Bishop Emeritus David E. Foley, as our speaker.
 Bishop Foley’s love and devotion to the Blessed Mother is emphasized in the following prayer he has written, “O Mary, Mother of Christ and Mother of our Catholic Church, may all women of the world take you as their model of what it means to be a woman.
 May you, who are Woman of Faith, lead us by the power of the Spirit to a new evangelization of the world.
 Amen.”

 Since its humble beginning in New Orleans in 1981, Magnificat has become an international outreach to women that has touched thousands of lives.
-It has spread to 105 chapters encompassing the United States, the Caribbean Islands, Canada, Malta, Poland, Ireland, Dominica and Uganda.
+It has spread to over 105 chapters encompassing the United States, the Caribbean Islands, Canada, Malta, Poland, Ireland, Dominica and Uganda.